DeepAveragers: Offline Reinforcement Learning by Solving Derived Non-Parametric MDPs

 \csubsection{DAC-MDP Definition} A DAC-MDP is defined in terms of an experience dataset $\mathcal{D}=\{(s_i, a_i, r_i, s'_i)\}$ from the true MDP $\mathcal{M}$ with continuous latent state space $\mathcal{S}$ and finite action space $\mathcal{A}$.
 The DAC-MDP $\tilde{M} = (\mathcal{S}, \mathcal{A}, \tilde{R}, \tilde{T})$ shares the same state and action spaces as $\mathcal{M}$, but defines the reward and transition functions in terms of empirical averages over the $k$ nearest neighbors of $(s,a)$ in $\mathcal{D}$.

-The distance metric $d(s,a,s',a')$ considers state action pairs with different actions to be infinitely distant.
-Otherwise, the distance between pairs with the same action is the euclidean distance between their states.
+The distance metric $d(s,a,s',a')$ gives the distance between pairs $(s,a)$ and $(s',a')$.
+This metric considers (s,a) pairs with different actions to be \emph{infinitely distant}.
+Otherwise, the distance between pairs involving the same action is the \emph{euclidean distance} between their states.
 In particular, the distance between $(s,a)$ and a data tuple $(s_i,a_i,r_i,s'_i)$ is given by $d(s,a,s_i,a_i)$.
 Also, we let $kNN(s,a)$ denote the set of indices of the $k$ nearest neighbors to $(s,a)$ in $\mathcal{D}$, noting that the dependence on $\mathcal{D}$ and $d$ is left implicit.
 Given hyperparameters $k$ (smoothing factor) and $C$ (cost factor) we can now specify the DAC-MDP reward and transition function.

 The reward for $(s,a)$ is simply the average reward of the nearest neighbors with a penalty for each neighbor that grows linearly with the distance to a neighbor.
 Thus, the farther $(s,a)$ is to its nearest neighbor set, the less desirable its immediate reward will be.
 The transition function is simply the empirical distribution over destination states of the nearest neighbor set.